Oil Thickener

 Mono and Diglycerides

-Thickening agents such as Mono and Diglycerides are used to increase the viscosity of the oil without substantially altering its properties or taste.
-Mono and Diglycerides oil thickeners are food additives used to stabilize emulsions and thicken oils.
-It is often used on bread to prevent crumbling and slow down starch retrogradation, thereby extending the shelf-life of the bread.
-It also prevents fat crystallization in foods such as chocolate and ice cream.
-It is melted at 140 ° F (60 ° C) along with the oil to blend well with the oil.
+The oil thickeners are often used on bread to prevent crumbling and slow down starch retrogradation, thereby extending the shelf-life of the bread.
+They also prevent fat crystallization in foods such as chocolate and ice cream.
+They are melted at 140 ° F (60 ° C) along with the oil to blend well with the oil.

 Glycerol monostearate